terriburns/Netflix-Tracker/README.md

 - What percentage of your time on Netflix is watching which specific shows.

-- What percentage of your life you spend on Netlix in general.
+- What percentage of your life you spend on Netflix in general.

 - What percentage of your life you spend watching a specific show.